 How to Apply

 Applications must be submitted in English by email to ImmerSAFE@logicbricks.com.
-Closing date for applications is December 10th, 2017 (24.00 CET).
+Closing date for applications is October 28th, 2018 (24.00 CET).
+The position will be filled as soon as a suitable candidate is found.
 In case no suitable candidates are found, Xylon reserves the right to re-open the call.

 The application should include the following attachments: